-Due to the wide variety of activities that take place outside “normal school” hours, day places are often only offered to those within a 10 mile radius of the school, however if families can co-ordinate travelling arrangements then this rule can be discussed with the Headteacher.
 Involvement is key to success at Brymore, so staying for activities is part and parcel of life at Brymore.
-Outboarders are able to remain in school for tea, prep and all activities until 9 pm each evening and are able to use the boarding house common room that they are attached to.
-All outboarders are expected to complete Chad’s Hill Run and a fitness session once per week.
+Out-boarders are able to remain in school for tea, prep and all free activities until 9pm each evening (currently costing £10.95 each day) and are able to use the boarding house common room that they are attached to.
+All out-boarders are expected to complete a Chad’s Run and fitness session once per week.